jadeforrest/blog/content/posts/2023-02-10--mini-m-variations/index.md

 3. Now, we discuss variations of Mini-Ms and other ways to encourage manager growth.
 4. Next, we'll cover the history of Mini-Ms, including where the name came from.

-There is no right way to run Mini-Ms, as long as it is working for participants.So let’s dive into the variations!
+There is no right way to run Mini-Ms, as long as it is working for participants.
+So let’s dive into the variations!

 ## Rotating members in a Mini-M